PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 16:19:28
+Last updated: 2024-04-02 16:20:31
-Random Quote: The ego is nothing other than the focus of conscious attention. - Alan Watts
+Random Quote: The truest greatness lies in being kind, the truest wisdom in a happy mind. - Ella Wheeler Wilcox